Responding to the increasing competition in optics manufacturing.

 Increase the precision of your optics manufacturing operation.

-Even with a temperature variation of +/- 0.1 ºC significant errors will still occur.
-However, by maintaining the temperature variation to +/- 0.003 ºC, a typical high precison instrument will improve its accuracy by approximately ten times.
+Even with a temperature variation of +/- 0.1 ºC significant errors will occur.
+However, by maintaining the temperature variation to +/- 0.003 ºC, a typical precison instrument will improve its accuracy by more than ten times.

 Extremely accurate temperature control at the Critical Point increases accuracy and profitablity.